 - This cheesy jalapeno sourdough recipe is a fun way to try something new.
 It’s a beginner-level bread recipe, just like this Irish Soda Bread.

-- The tanginess is perfect to combine with gooey cheese and spicy peppers.
-And the wonderfully easy overnight prep method makes this a practically no-fail recipe.
-So you know you’re going to be baking up delightful loaves every time.
+- The tanginess is perfect for combining with gooey cheese and spicy peppers.
+The wonderfully easy overnight prep method makes this a practically no-fail recipe, so you know you’ll be baking delightful loaves every time.

 - This cheesy bread is great to serve as a tasty centerpiece at any gathering.
 Or keep it on the countertop as a grab-a-slice-and-go treat for everyone in the house to enjoy as a quick snack!

 Sourdough discard recipes like this are tried-and-true classics that continue to gain popularity with both new and longtime bakers.
-From easy sourdough sandwich bread to sourdough discard pizza crust or our apple sourdough discard cakes recipe, you can make almost anything!
-All with wild yeast, no commercial yeast needed!
+From easy sourdough sandwich bread to sourdough discard pizza crust or our apple sourdough discard cakes recipe, and also learn how to make focaccia with sourdough starter, you can make almost anything!
+All with wild yeast, no commercial yeast is needed!

 Ingredient Notes and Substitutions